-Should I put my medical insurance card in this binder?
+Should I put my medical insurance card with this manual?

 No. That should always be with you in your wallet or pocketbook.
-But, it's not a bad idea to keep a photocopy of each side in this binder.
+But, it's not a bad idea to keep a photocopy of each side in a recorded safe place.